sara-sabr/ITStrategy/presentations/en/SLF.md

 ### Examples of topics

-The following are examples of topics the team is exploring:
+Examples of topics the team is exploring:

 1. Using 20% of time to learn and improve
 2. Reducing toil to focus on meaningful work